-Manetho wrote the “Aegyptiaca” (History of Egypt) in which he divided the rulers into dynasties (or ruling houses) which forms the basis of the modern system of dating Ancient Egypt.
-We do not know his full Egyptian name but it is often suggested that the name Manetho derives from the titles “beloved of Thoth” “Truth of Thoth” or “Gift of Thoth” (although “Beloved of Neith” or “Lover of Neith” are also suggested along with the terms of “groom/horseherd” and the phrase “I have witnessed Thoth”).
+Manetho wrote the “Aegyptiaca” (History of Egypt) in which he divided the rulers into dynasties (or ruling houses).
+This work forms the basis of the modern system of dating Ancient Egypt.
+We do not know his full Egyptian name but it is often suggested that the name Manetho derives from the titles “beloved of Thoth“, “Truth of Thoth”, or “Gift of Thoth” (although “Beloved of Neith” or “Lover of Neith” are also suggested along with the terms of “groom/horseherd” and the phrase “I have witnessed Thoth”).
 The earliest reference to his name is in the works of Josephus Flavius in which he is named Manethon.

-It is generally agreed that was born in Sebennytos (in the Delta) during the Third Century B.C. and was a Graeco-Egyptian priest in the Temple of Ra Heliopolis durting the resign of Ptolemy I Soter and/or Ptolemy II Philadelphus.
+It is generally agreed that he was born in Sebennytos (in the Delta) during the Third Century B.C. and was a Graeco-Egyptian priest in the Temple of Ra Heliopolis during the reign of Ptolemy I Soter and/or Ptolemy II Philadelphus.
 He had access to many sources which no longer exist (such as temple records), but also included legends and fanciful stories.
 As a result, you have to take some of his stories with a pinch of salt.

 Manetho: kings list